How do you verify your SOC 2 auditor is a real CPA?

 Run this before you pay anyone:

-3. Look up the individual CPA who will sign (CPA tab).
-Active license, same state, no discipline?
+2. Look up that individual on CPAverify (CPA tab).
+Active license, right state, no discipline?

 5. Ask to see a sample report and read Section IV.
 Does the testing language describe real procedures, or could it belong to any company?